xiyuLiang09/Efficient-LLMs-via-SDQ/README.md

 #### Convert Linear GPT2

-Since the weight storage shape of the Linear layer in PyTorch is `[out_features, in_features]`, while that in TensorFlow is `[in_features, out_features]`, it is necessary to transpose the pre-trained weights of GPT2 and replace the original `Conv1D` layer with `Linear` layer before training.
+Since the weight storage shape of the Conv1D layer is `[out_features, in_features]`, while that of Linear layer is `[in_features, out_features]`, it is necessary to transpose the pre-trained weights of GPT2 and replace the original `Conv1D` layer with `Linear` layer before training.

 Run the script `scripts/convert_linear_gpt2.py`, and the model weights will be saved in `model/linear_gpt2`.